KnatteAnka/TimberAPI_Docs/documentation/getting_started/making_mods/unity_modding/index.md

 0. Manifest identity: Name of mod and info of the mod
 1. Assembly Definition: Declare what Script Assembly Definition to use.
 2. Files: Copy command to copy selected files to Staging Paths
-3. Asset Bundle Definitions: Declare what Asset Bundles to add and what prefabs it contain
+3. Asset Bundle Definitions: Declare what Asset Bundles to add and what prefabs it contain.
+Add any new Prefabs here.
 4. Same as 2 but for Thunderstorepackage files, Will need to draw in correct ones when Duplicating a mod.
 5. same as 2 but for for any Specifications to include, Will need to draw in correct ones when Duplicating a mod.